DustinHall/dustinhall.github.io/reading-notes/javascript.md

     * The Canvas and WebGL APIs allow the creation of 2D and 3D graphics.
     * Audio/Vido APIs include HTMLMediaElement and WebRTC allow you to play audio and video.

+You create a **variable** with the keyword *Let* followed by a name for your variable. **Constants** are used to store values that cant be changed.
+You can assign a value to your variable or constant with an equals sign (=) followed by the value you want to give it.

 ## Site Contents